 Mango Butter is made from Mango seeds and has an off-white colour.
 It has a sweet fragrance and is less greasy compared to cocoa and shea butter.
 Rich in fatty acids, It helps moisturize skin and hair, prevent fine lines and wrinkles and soothes irritated skin.

 - Kokum Butter

 Made from the Kokum trees native to India, kokum butter sports a light brown colour.
 With a uniform triglyceride composition, it has moisturising and skin healing properties.
 Kokum Butter is used to treat dryness, regenerate skin cells, and heal ulcers, fissures etc.

 Where to buy good quality butters in India?

 Well, my favourite place to shop for raw ingredients to make DIYs is Blend It Raw Apothecary.
 They sell good quality organic ingredients at affordable prices.
 Or else you can go for Anaha or Bliss of Earth– both easily available on Amazon.

 How to make DIY whipped body butter.

-- Mix it thoroughly and let is cool down.
-You can also any essential oils if you like at this stage.
+- Mix it thoroughly and let it cool down.
+You can also add any essential oils if you like at this stage.

 - Once it is semi-solid, whip it up until it turns fluffy.